Idol-hue/Accalia/README.md

 ## Purpose

-This tool is meant to for crawling a website to find hidden files and directory.
+This tool is meant for crawling a website to find hidden files and directory.
 It uses golang, since concurrency is important to Accalia.

 Accalia can also find path traversal vulnerability.